 However OUTA takes no pleasure in the farcical situation that is unfolding with respect to e-tolls.
 The Catholic Bishops warned in their recent statement that e-tolling has brought upon us ‘an extraordinary emergency’ with respect to good governance”.

 OUTA urges the motoring public to assert their human rights, as defined in Chapter 2 of our excellent constitution.
 As former Irish President and former UN High Commissioner for Human Rights, Dr Mary Robinson said in a recent visit to South Africa “Human rights do not belong to Government, they belong to people.
 It is by concerted citizen action, motivated by civil courage that human rights become meaningful”.

 OUTA will shortly announce the launch of its ‘OUTA Assist’ support service for motorists who may find themselves harassed by officials acting in contravention of the bill of rights, to try and intimidate motorists into buying e-tags.
-Furthermore, donations from this initiative will be used to fund the first court challenge against a genuinely disgruntled member of the public who is summonsed for non-eToll payment.
+Furthermore, donations from this initiative will be used to fund the first court challenge against a genuinely disgruntled supporter of the public who is summonsed for non-eToll payment.